Mitch Gould's 'Evolution Of Distribution' System Revolutionizes Product Launch For International Companies

 often discourage innovative product manufacturers.

-Gould, the founder of NPI and IHM, understands the difficulties international companies face trying to penetrate the U.S. market.
+Gould, the founder of CPI and IDM, understands the difficulties international companies face trying to penetrate the U.S. market.
 He remarked,“Imagine how difficult that becomes if you are an international company without an office and staff in the U.S. I developed my 'Evolution of Distribution' system, which combines all the professional services needed for a product launch under a central command structure.”

-NPI, renowned for assisting health and wellness product launches in America, acts as the U.S. headquarters for international companies.“We handle sales, marketing, operations, and any other service a client might need,” said Gould.“Our sister company, InHealth Media, works closely with my NPI team at every product launch phase.”
+CPI, renowned for assisting consumer product companies launch in America, acts as the U.S. headquarters for international companies.“We handle sales, marketing, operations, and any other service a client might need,” said Gould.“Our sister company, InDistribution Media, works closely with my CPI team at every product launch phase.”

-Gould emphasized that NPI and IHM take on managing the complexities of product launches.“We let the health and wellness product manufacturers do what they do best - create new products.
+Gould emphasized that CPI and IDM take on managing the complexities of product launches.“We let the consumer product manufacturers do what they do best - create new products.
 We handle the rest.”

-One of the key advantages of NPI's“Evolution of Distribution” system is its cost-effective method of placing products with some of the most sought-after retailers in the country, including Amazon and Walmart.
-NPI's dedicated staff continually engages with buyers from both large and small retail chains throughout the year.
-At the same time, IHM manages all aspects of marketing, including strategic public relations, social media campaigns, and television promotion.
+One of the key advantages of CPI's“Evolution of Distribution” system is its cost-effective method of placing products with some of the most sought-after retailers in the country, including Amazon and Walmart.
+CPI's dedicated staff continually engages with buyers from both large and small retail chains throughout the year.
+At the same time, IDM manages all aspects of marketing, including strategic public relations, social media campaigns, and television promotion.

 Gould concluded,“We work closely with our clients to introduce their products to American consumers.
-Product manufacturers have a partner in NPI and IHM.”
+Product manufacturers have a partner in CPI and IDM.”

-For more information on Nutritional Products International, please visit .
-Additional details on InHealth Media can be found at .
+For more information about Consumer Products International and InDistribution Media, please visit consumerproductsintl and indistributionmedia .

-NPI is a privately held company specializing in the retail distribution of nutraceuticals, dietary supplements, functional beverages, and skin-care products.
-NPI offers a unique, proven approach for product manufacturers worldwide seeking to launch or expand their products' distribution in the U.S. retail market.
+Consumer Products International specializes in helping companies to launch and market new and existing products throughout the United States.
+CPI works closely with brand developers, manufacturers, and retail outlets to ensure a smooth transition from product launch through consumer purchase.

-Gould, known as a global marketing guru, also has represented icons from the sports and entertainment worlds such as Steven Seagal, Hulk Hogan, Ronnie Coleman, Roberto Clemente Jr., Chuck Liddell, and Wayne Gretzky.
+Mitch Gould, the founder of CPI and IDM, is a third-generation retail distribution and manufacturing professional.
+Gould, known as a global marketing guru, has represented icons from the sports and entertainment worlds such as Steven Seagal, Hulk Hogan, Ronnie Coleman, Roberto Clemente Jr., Chuck Liddell, and Wayne Gretzky.

 Kayla Zadel